Communications Unit l Records Unit l Evidence Unit

 The Crime Scene Unit is responsible for the collection, documentation and preservation of all evidence recovered at crime scenes.
 This unit is also responsible for fingerprint development/examination and operating the department’s evidence-processing lab.

-OUR VISION: Effectively respond to the adaptive challenges created by a rapidly growing community that is striving to maintain its low crime rate and high quality of life.
+Our Vision: Effectively adapt to challenges created by a rapidly growing community that is striving to maintain its low crime rate and high quality of life.
 Deliver policing that responds to the needs of the community and engages them to share in the responsibility of keeping Round Rock a great community.

 Some files require a special viewer